kovidgoyal/calibre/manual/gui.rst

 window.

-Finally, you can customize exactly what information is displayed in the Book Details panel via :guilabel:`Preferences->Look & Feel->Book Details`.
+Finally, you can customize exactly what information is displayed in the Book Details panel via :guilabel:`Preferences->Look & feel->Book Details`.

 .. raw:: html epub